kleinesfilmroellchen/spcasm/doc/src/errors.md

 Many SPC700 instructions can save space and clock cycles by using direct page addressing when accessing either the zeroth or first page of memory (see [the reference](reference/)).
 However, because direct page addresses depend on which of the two direct pages are selected and how large instructions actually are, spcasm can't currently automatically use direct page addressing if references appear in an operand that _might_ be a direct page address mode.
 Therefore, spcasm warns you that it found out this address is within a direct page, but it couldn't actually assemble the instruction to use direct-page addressing.
 The mnemonic suffix `.b` is available to force any instruction to use direct page addressing if possible.

-### spcasm::valid_arch_macro
+### spcasm::valid_arch_directive

 ```
-  ☞ Legal architecture macro ignored
+  ☞ Legal architecture directive ignored
    ╭─[examples/test.spcasm:1:1]
  1 │ arch spc700
    · ─────┬─────
-   ·      ╰── `arch` macro
+   ·      ╰── `arch` directive
  2 │ org 0
  3 │ start:        ; @ 0
  4 │    MOV A,#$10    ;= E8 10
    ╰────
-  help: spcasm supports `arch` macros for compatibility with the Asar multi-architecture assembler.
+  help: spcasm supports `arch` directives for compatibility with the Asar multi-architecture assembler.
 This arch directive points to the spc700 architecture and is therefore safely ignored.
 ```

 spcasm has a whole collection of features targeted at compatibility with the popular [Asar](https://rpghacker.github.io/asar/manual/) multi-architecture SNES patch assembler.
 As a multi-architecture assembler, Asar allows you to [specify the architecture of an assembly file](https://rpghacker.github.io/asar/manual/#archs) and even switch between them.
-In order to allow compilation with pure SPC-700 assembly originally written for Asar, spcasm therefore recognizes the `arch` macro and accepts any SPC-700-related architecture specifications like `spc700`.
-This advice exists so that you are informed of ignored architecture macros and to allow you to forbid the use of such macros.
+In order to allow compilation with pure SPC-700 assembly originally written for Asar, spcasm therefore recognizes the `arch` directive and accepts any SPC-700-related architecture specifications like `spc700`.
+This advice exists so that you are informed of ignored architecture directives and to allow you to forbid the use of such directives.

 ## Warnings